HMLA-369: Global War on Terror

-The Gunfighters of the 13th Marine Expeditionary Unit aboard the USS Bonhomme Richard, received word from Central Command on March 3, 2002 that their assets would be needed to support the Coalition Joint Task Force (CJTF) operating out of Bagram Air Base in Afghanistan.
+The Gunfighters of the 13th Marine Expeditionary Unit aboard the USS Bonhomme Richard, received word from Central Command on 3 March 2002 that their assets would be needed to support the Coalition Joint Task Force (CJTF) operating out of Bagram Air Base in Afghanistan.
 The Gunfighter's six AH-1Ws flew 22 days of continuous combat operations which included attached, detached and combined escort, close air support (CAS), forward air control (FAC(A)), and armed reconnaissance.

-HMLA-369 arrived in Kuwait on April 13, 2003 and within three days began conducting combat operations in the skies of Iraq.
+HMLA-369 arrived in Kuwait on 13 April 2003 and within three days began conducting combat operations in the skies of Iraq.
 In April 2003 the Gunfighters carried out over 300 combat missions into Iraq, from Ali Al Salem, Kuwait, providing combat support to Marines on the ground.
 Amassing over 600 mishap-free hours, the Gunfighters directly supported the 1st Marine Expeditionary Force.
 The Gunfighters flew over 1,300 mishap-free flight hours while performing offensive air and utility support missions.
 In the month of May alone, HMLA-369 flew 948.3 hours and completed 638 combat sorties.

 Working mostly out of Blair Field, a forward operating base (FOB) in Al Kut, Iraq, the Gunfighters provided continuous air coverage in northeastern Iraq.
-From June 27 to July 1, the Gunfighters flew air support for British allies in southeastern Iraq.
+From 27 June to 1 July, the Gunfighters flew air support for British allies in southeastern Iraq.
 The British ground forces requested close air support for their sweep of the towns of Al Amarah and Al Silah.
 The month of July was short for Marine Light Attack Helicopter Squadron 369.
-The Gunfighters concluded flight operations in support of Operation Iraqi Freedom on July 12.
+The Gunfighters concluded flight operations in support of Operation Iraqi Freedom on 12 July.

 The Gunfighters finished up their second rotation in support of Operation Iraqi Freedom and are based at Forward Operating Base, Al Taqaddum, Iraq.
 As part of 2nd MAW (FWD), MAG-26(FWD).
-During the course of the deployment, on November 2, 2005, an AH-1W Super Cobra from the squadron was shot down near Ramadi, killing the two Marines on board.
+During the course of the deployment, on 2 November 2005, an AH-1W Super Cobra from the squadron was shot down near Ramadi, killing the two Marines on board.
 In Jan 2007 SgtMaj Ledford is posted as the squadron SgtMaj.
 The unit deployed to Iraq again from April 2007 to November or 2007 and from November 2008 to May 2009.
 In June 2009 SgtMaj Berry is posted as the Squadron SgtMaj.
 The Gunfighters then deployed to Camp Leatherneck, Afghanistan from April 2010 to November 2010.
 While in support of Operation Enduring Freedom (OEF), HMLA-369 had an AH-1W shot down, killing the two Marines on board.
 In December 2010, Lt.Col Clark assumed command of the Gunfighters.
+In May 2011 SgtMaj Golden is posted as the Squadron SgtMaj and June 2011 LtCol Smith assumed command of the Squadron and HMLA-369 Deployed again to Afghanistan.
+In June 2013 SgtMaj Buenafe is posted as the Squadron SgtMaj.
+In November 2013 HMLA-369 Deployed for the final time in war to Camp Bastion Afghanistan, in support of Global war on Terrorism and continue to sustained its readiness for future conflicts and deployments around the world.